altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Icon
 -----
 - Home: add tabs for pinned vs recent, remove add hometags button if not on pinned
-- Home: display tags in a better different way
+- Home: display tags in a better, different way
 - When deleting a piv but repenting when the OS shows you the confirmation dialog, check if there is a way to get that info in Tagaway to decide whether to delete the piv or not from the list of local pivs (Tom).
 - Design distinctive icon for app (Tom)
 - Draggable selection (Tom)